quantumlib/Cirq/cirq-aqt/README.rst

 `Cirq <https://quantumai.google/cirq>`__ is a Python library for writing, manipulating, and optimizing quantum circuits and running them against quantum computers and simulators.

-This module is **cirq-aqt**, which provides everything you'll need to run Cirq quantum algorithms on with Alpine Quantum quantum computers.
+This module is **cirq-aqt**, which provides everything you'll need to run Cirq quantum algorithms on AQT quantum computers.

 Documentation
 -------------